How to Create a Joanna Gaines-Worthy Garden

 2. Buy What You Need For “Phase 1”

-If you’re like me, you may not be able to afford your entire garden vision at one time.
+If you’re like me, you may not be able to afford your entire “Garden Vision” right up front.
 Decide what will make the MOST impact, & start there.
 For me, that included purchasing my first three raised garden beds (8 feet by 2 feet), followed by two more raised beds (8 feet by 4 feet).
 When I checked gardener-specific sites for raised beds, I found that many were back-logged for months!
-But I was too impatient, so I checked Amazon & found that they had exactly what I was looking for: to date, I’ve ordered seven Yaheetech Raised Beds, & I’m very happy with them: they were easy to put together & have the pretty, natural look I wanted for my garden.
+But I was too impatient, so I checked Amazon & found they had exactly what I was looking for.
+To date, I’ve ordered seven Yaheetech Raised Beds, & I’m very happy with them.
+They were easy to put together, & have the pretty, natural look I want for my garden.
 They also have many different-sized beds so I can keep using & growing my garden with them in the future.

 As you can see, my yard is a total work-in-progress!
-I’m using pots & raised beds to make my patios feel cozier, adding cedar chips to cover the dirt & add great scent, & of course, setting up my first few raised beds.
-Like Joanna, I’m mainly using smaller plants in the first row of beds & will add taller trees behind them, so that everything is visible from the house ~ while still giving me the privacy I want.
-I’ve got a LONG way to go, but I’ll continue updating this article as I make more progress!
+I’m using pots & raised beds to make my patios feel cozier, adding cedar chips to cover the dirt, & of course: setting up my first few raised beds.

 3. Gather Inspiration & Talk to Local Nurseries as You Continue Adding to Your Garden ~ Don’t Do it All at Once!!

 Local nurseries are your best bet for two things: 1) Gathering inspiration, & 2) Finding out what plants will work best in your zone.
-Here in Bend, Oregon, I’ve found a few nurseries that I absolutely love, & I’ve come to rely on the advice given to me by their owners.
+Here in Bend, Oregon, I’ve found a few nurseries that I absolutely love, & I’ve come to rely on their advice.
 My latest project is hiding my (ugly) brown fence ~ the ladies at the nursery down the street told me about “Virginia Creepers,” & said that within 1-2 years my fence will be covered by their beautiful green vines!

-Finally, while most of us may not be able to afford Joanna’s insanely elaborate “She Shed,” we can pick a special project we’d like to complete in the future, that will give us momentum & excitement for our project in years to come.
-Perhaps, instead of creating a chicken coop ~ you can build a small, cozy dog house for your favorite pup, or maybe you want an area of your garden to have a nice big shade tree with a cute hammock underneath it.
+Finally, while many of us can’t afford Joanna’s elaborate “She Shed,” we can pick a special project we’d like to complete in the future ~ that will give us momentum & excitement for the years to come.
+Perhaps, instead of creating a chicken coop: you can build a small, cozy dog house for your beloved dog, or maybe you’d like an area of your garden to have a nice shade tree with a cute hammock underneath it.

 Dream a little, & have some fun….

-Joanna’s “She Shed” is elaborate (that stained glass window!!), but we can aim for a focal point that is less costly but just as satisfying ~ whether it’s a hammock, a dog house, a large outdoor dining area, fire pit, corn hole station…or whatever you can dream up!
+Joanna’s “She Shed” is elaborate (that stained glass window!!), but we can aim for a focal point that is less expensive, but just as satisfying.
+Whether it’s a hammock, dog house, fire pit, or corn hole station.

 How to Create a Joanna Gaines-Worthy Garden